 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-The details of changes in the Directorships during the Financial Year 2017-18 is givenbelow:
+The details of changes in the Directorships during the financial year 2019-20 is givenbelow:

 DIRECTORS' RESPONSIBILITY STATEMENT

 a) In the preparation of the annual accounts for the year ended March 312020 theapplicable accounting standards read with the requirements set out under Schedule III tothe Act have been followed and there are no material departures from the same;

-c) The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and otherirregularities;
+c) The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-d) The Directors have prepared the annual accounts on a going concern' basis;
+d) The Annual Accounts have been prepared on a 'going concern' basis;

 e) The Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and